NoahBres/LearnRoadRunner/docs/installing.md

 ## Method 2: Installing RR on Your Project

 ::: warning
-These installation instructions do not apply to versions below the **7.1** SDK (released on Jan.
-17, 2022).
-Version 7.0 is the minimum legal version of the SDK (at the time of writing).
+These installation instructions do not apply to versions below the **8.0** SDK (released on Sep.
+13, 2022).
+Version 8.0 is the minimum legal version of the SDK (at the time of writing).
 Instructions for earlier versions will not be supported.
 :::

-1. We are are going to assume you have the same file structure as the _latest_ (**7.1** at the time of writing) standard FTC provided project.
+1. We are are going to assume you have the same file structure as the _latest_ (**8.0** at the time of writing) standard FTC provided project.
 This can be found [here](https://github.com/FIRST-Tech-Challenge/FtcRobotController).

 2. Look for the `build.dependencies.gradle` file at the root of your project.